raviqqe/ein-design/type_system.md

 ### Record types

-- Encapsulated
-  - Properties are hidden.
+- Properties are hidden outside the modules where they are defined.

 ```
 type Person